softauthor/tictactoe-golang/README.md

 Download the tictactoe.go file into your machine

 ## STEP 03
-Go to your System console and Type:
+Go to your System console and locate the folder that has the tictactoe.go file then Type:
 ```
 go run tictactoe.go
 ```